jp2 metadata: Unrecognized UUID EXIF box

 This issue will be fixed and submitted to the trunk tomorrow (2016-10-12).
 I would really appreciate a couple of small (50k or so) JPEG 2000 files.
 I'd be great for those test files to have embedded Exif/IPTC/XMP/ICC metadata.
 I hope you have a copy of PhotoShop Creative Suite with which to create those test files.
 Alternatively, you could ask our good friend Phil to help us out with test data.

-#5 Updated by Herbert Kauer 7 months ago
+#5 Updated by Herbert Kauer about 2 years ago

 thanks for all your investigations.

 You asked for test images.
 But I regret, I do not have many *.jp2 images.

 Background: I work on a small GUI that will display and/or modify metadata via Exiftool.
 I found ShowFoto and hoped to be able to create e.g. some *.jp2 images for testing with my GUI.
 So I came to this problem.